franzbra/OOP_RPG_GAME/README.md

 - [x] Modify combat system.
 Add a chance to miss the target based on its dexterity
 - [x] Modify combat system.
 It should be turn-based.
 Monster can strike back!
 - [ ] The monster can try to escape if its total defense is smaller than cumulative attack of the tribe
+- [ ] Add the possibility to perform critical attacks (if the attack stat is larger than some threshold, the damage is doubled)

 ### Prayers ###
-- [ ] Add to possibility to pray obtaining more chance to find meat, items ecc
+- [x] Add to possibility to pray obtaining more chance to find meat, items ecc

 ### Time ###
 - [x] Implement a way to simulate the passing of time: every 10 rounds a day goes by